+STUDIO LEVEL COURSES ARE REPEATABLE

-This course follows the same curriculum as A Cappella Choir with increased vigor, performance juries, and recital participation.
+This course follows the same curriculum as Jewelry and Metalwork Studio with an increased rigor and the development of the College Board AP Art Portfolio.
 The course is offered for weighted credit, and students must be pre-approved by the course instructor and Fine Arts Department Chairperson.
 See course instructor for pre-approval form.

+Credit: 1/2 unit

+Credit: 1/2 unit

+Credit: 1/2 unit